Katherine Whatley - Writer in Tokyo

 About me

-I am a Tokyo based writer, translator, artist and musician.
+I am a Japan based musician, artist and researcher.

 I am always looking for new opportunities.
-Please contact me with any and all translation, editing and interpretation projects.
+Please contact me with any and all music, writing, translation, editing and interpretation projects, as well as musical opportunities.

 My Creations